acconeer/acconeer-python-exploration/README.md

 To run the exploration scripts, you will need an Acconeer Evaluation kit running the Streaming or Module server supplied with the Acconeer SDK or Module software image.

-This release supports Acconeer SDK and Module SW version 1.5.2 or newer.
+This release is developed for Acconeer SDK and Module SW **version 1.7.0**.
+Running this version is strongly recommended, as we constantly fix bugs and add features.
+The minimum supported version is 1.5.2.

 ## Setting up your evaluation kit